apache/druid/docs/api-reference/data-management-api.md

 ## Segment management

 You can mark segments as used by sending POST requests to the datasource, but the Coordinator may subsequently mark segments as unused if they meet any configured [drop rules](../operations/rule-configuration.md#drop-rules).
 Even if these API requests update segments to used, you still need to configure a [load rule](../operations/rule-configuration.md#load-rules) to load them onto Historical processes.

 When you use these APIs concurrently with an indexing task or a kill task, the behavior is undefined.
-Some segments may be terminated, while others are marked as used.
+Druid terminates some segments and marks others as used.
 Furthermore, it is possible that all segments could be unused, yet an indexing task might still be able to read data from these segments and complete successfully.

+### Segment IDs

+You must provide segment IDs when using many of the endpoints described in this topic.
+For information on segment IDs, see [Segment identification](../design/segments.md#segment-identification).
+For information on finding segment IDs in the web console, see [Segments](../operations/web-console.md#segments).

 ### Mark a single segment unused

 Marks the state of a segment as unused, using the segment ID.
 This is a "soft delete" of the segment from Historicals.
 To undo this action, mark the segments used.

-Note that this endpoint returns an HTTP `200 OK` response code even if the segment ID or datasource does not exist.
+Note that this endpoint returns an HTTP `200 OK` response code even if the segment ID or datasource doesn't exist.

 #### URL